erl-ang/bootleg-bittorrent/README.md

 # second >>> is from the table broadcast update.
 ```

-- Not bugs, but there are some `TODOs` in the code to remove code paths where there should be an invariant (i.e. the code should never execute).
+- there are some leftover `TODOs` in the code to remove code paths where there should be an invariant (i.e. the code should never execute).

 ### Assumptions